scc416/currency-converter/README.md

 User can:

 - Enter a new value into any input, it will be converted to all other currencies
-- Add currency (Max: 10) by click "Add Currency"
+- Add currency (max: 10) by click "Add Currency"
-- Remove currency (Min: 2) by clicking on the cross at the end of the currency
+- Remove currency (min: 2) by clicking on the cross at the end of the currency

 ## Dependencies